Biographies of lesser people starting with P

 Timeline

-Geoffrey, the illegitimate son of Henry II and half-brother to Richard and John landed secretly at Dover.
+Geoffrey, the illegitimate son of King Henry II and half-brother to Richard and John landed secretly at Dover.
 He had been consecrated as the new archbishop of York while in Tours and his return was banned by William Longchamp.
 Several days after he arrived he was arrested.
 Citing the Winchester treaty, John sought another meeting between himself and Longchamp.
 This was agreed and the two were to meet at Loddon bridge near Reading.
 Geoffrey was freed, but Longchamp decided to flee and headed to Dover Castle.

 Siblings (incl. half-siblings)